Toxantron/scrumonline/doc/Deployment-Nginx.md

 ## Nginx Configuration
 The nginx configuration is really default.
 Add the virtual host to your section.
-If you are using php fastcgi, dont forget to change the port, or add a unix socket.
+If you are using php fastcgi, dont forget to change the port or add a unix socket.

 As nginx will ignore apaches .htacces and it is [also bad](https://www.nginx.com/resources/wiki/start/topics/examples/likeapache-htaccess/), we add the needed rewrite rules to the servers configuration.